meitalhp/DataSet_project/README.md

 # DataSet_project

-this is our project.
+This is our project.

-group members:
+Group members:

-yarden, meital, eyal and sarah
+Yarden, Meital, Eyal & Sarah

-a link to our source data base:
+A link to our source database:

 https://www.kaggle.com/saurabhshahane/road-traffic-accidents?select=RTA+Dataset.csv